 - A plan for avoiding or reducing probate fee

-Who Uses Estate Plan?
+Who Needs Estate Plan?

 Almost everyone should plan their estate.
 Unless your personal property is very small, you should have an estate plan in place to ensure that your assets are dispersed in the manner you choose.